 2006-2012 Mitsubishi Eclipse

-In a nutshell: This article is an overview of your Eclipse's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+Then, use our vehicle selector to find the gear that will fit your Eclipse.

 Overview of the Mitsubishi Eclipse